Saads Perfektewelt

 Before talking about the design let me define what a machine is.
 Pretty much anything that processes a task on its own without any active moderation from my end.
 My kitchen is equipped with a stove, an oven, and microwave- all of which can act on their own provided I initiate them - As for me, I have my own hands which will act as a medium to craft the best of the best.
 Specs-wise, I think the machines and I are modern enough.

-As for the precedence graph, I will not go into deep details on the chain of tasks unless it is necessary.
+Concerning the precedence graph, I will not go into deep details on the chain of tasks unless it is necessary.
 The quantity of my descriptions should, in theory, not influence the makespan; micro tasks like "breaking an egg and then mixing it up" will be summed up as "preparing the egg" for the sake of simplicity.

 Example: